PixelAirIO/github-resource/README.md

 Lists all repositories for a given GitHub organization or team.
 Does not clone the repositories.
 The `put` step is not implemented and will error if you try to use it.

+## `kind: branches`

+Lists all branches for a given GitHub repository.
+The `put` step is not implemented and will error if you try to use it.